RedFireSoftwareEntertainment/fastFlash/README.md

      Actions:
                    -f | flashes a .iso file.
 Specify your file or the directory and the file
                       | in the place of ([isofile]) and the drive in place of ([drive]). ex. /dev/sdc (where sdc is replaced with your drive name)
-                   -c | lists all of your drives, don't specify anything after.
+                   -l | lists all of your drives, don't specify anything after.
                    -h | shows this, don't specify anything after.